Thursday, February 16, 2017

 1. The base for the balls is same as for paruppu usili (in usili the ground dal will be subsequently steamed/fried and mixed with beans/avarakkai).
 This is same as the 1st step for Paruppu Usili.
 Remember the dal balls have to be tasty by themselves.
 Then add coconut.
 Do not grind coconut.
 (Coconut is optional).

 2. The ground dal has to be mixed with til oil and then the balls have to be made.
 The balls are then dropped one by one into sambar.
 Keep stirring.
 Be very careful not to "disintegrate" the balls in sambar while stirring.
 Steaming is not needed here because the balls are boiled in sambar unlike in usili.
-Then make them into balls.
 This is almost same as sambar except no boiled tuvar dal is added.
 The dal balls are added.
 The balls play the role of "thaan" (pumpkin / potato / ladies finger / brinjal) in sambar.

 Tuvar dal and Chana dal soaked in water (+salt) overnight